Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Instead of the estimate saying “$3 base pay + $3 Peak Pay + customer tip,” it will only say “$6, includes DoorDash pay + customer tip.
 Total may be higher.”

-Is Peak Pay worth it?
+Is Peak Pay worth chasing after?

 Peak Pay can significantly increase your earnings when it is available.
 The only downside is that it’s not frequently available in some areas, and Peak Pay may lower order volume by attracting too many Dashers into the zone.

-Peak Pay is so common in busy markets—like the bay area of California—that many Dashers only schedule hours that are likely to have Peak Pay.
+Peak Pay is so common in busy markets—like the Bay Area of California—that many Dashers only schedule hours that are likely to have Peak Pay.

 The best move is to get Early Access or Top Dasher and schedule the hours when Peak Pay is most likely.